Ian Stevenson: Personal life and education

-Ian Stevenson was born in Montreal and raised in Ottawa, one of three children.
+Ian Stevenson was born in Montreal and raised in Ottawa and was one of three children.
 His father, John Stevenson, was a Scottish lawyer who was working in Ottawa as the Canadian correspondent for The Times of London or The New York Times.
 His mother, Ruth, had an interest in theosophy and an extensive library on the subject, to which Stevenson attributed his own early interest in the paranormal.
 As a child he was often bedridden with bronchitis, a condition that continued into adulthood and engendered in him a lifelong love of books.
 According to Emily Williams Kelly, a colleague of his at the University of Virginia, he maintained a list of the books he had read, which numbered 3,535 between 1935 and 2003.

 He studied medicine at St. Andrews University in Scotland from 1937 to 1939, but had to complete his studies in Canada because of the outbreak of the Second World War.
 He graduated from McGill University with a B.S.c. in 1942 and an M.D. in 1943.
 He was married to Octavia Reynolds from 1947 until her death in 1983.
 In 1985, he married Dr. Margaret Pertzoff (1926–2009), professor of history at Randolph-Macon Woman's College.
 She did not share his views on the paranormal, but tolerated them with what Stevenson called "benevolent silences."